bernardosecades/zaslink/README.md

 If you share some text will be display it once and then delete it.
 After that it's gone forever.

-We keep secrets for up to 5 days (WIP).
+We keep secrets for up to 5 days.

 ## Why should I trust you?